raganwald/raganwald.github.com/_posts/2017-04-15-associativity.md

 - `(1 + ((2 + 3) + 4))`
 - `(1 + (2 + (3 + 4)))`

 Because we always get the same answer, we say that plus has the associative property.
-Other binary operators that have the associative property include multiplication and catenation (of strings or arrays of lists in general).
+Other binary operators that have the associative property include multiplication and catenation (of strings arrays, or lists in general).

 Not all binary operators have the associative property.
 Subtraction does not have the associative property: `((4 - 3) - 1)` is zero, but `(4 - (3 - 1))` is two.
 And as we saw in the [previous post][foldl], binary composition does not have the associative property.